IBIC/seed-analysis/README.md

 specified as an argument to these flags, or left off to use all available cores.
 See section 7 for a discussion of cluster correction.
 **Important:** The leading dash must be included.
+6. `DOF_S/D`: The cluster correction script, `bin/cluster-correct.sh` will
+estimate degrees of freedom for both single-group and group difference analyses.
+However, it's not that smart, so if you need to override it, set either of these variables to the correct DoF. `DOF_S` for single-group and `DOF_D` for group differences.
+The DoF calculation is under review and hopefully will be more accurate soon (9/13/18).

 Makefile
 ---